gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Turn on/off the LCD

-You can turn the LCD on and off by altering the most significant bit of the `rLCDC` register. hardware.inc has constants for this: `LCDCF_ON` and `LCDCF_OFF`.
+You can turn the LCD on and off by altering the most significant bit of the `rLCDC` register. hardware.inc a constant for this: `LCDCF_ON` .

 **To turn the LCD on:**